Envision celebrates 90th birthday with White Cane Day Walk

 WICHITA, Kan.
-(KSNW) — Tomorrow is white cane awareness day, but Envision is celebrating it a day early.
+(KSNW) — Sunday is White Cane Awareness Day, but Envision is celebrating it a day early.

 The nonprofit that works to improve the quality of life for people who are blind or visually impaired commemorated its 90th year of serving the community by holding a walk.